mitrefccace/asterisk/README.md

 ## Download/Configure

-Once Asterisk and PJSIP has been installed on a server, pull down the repo containing the ACE Direct configs and media:
+Once Asterisk and PJSIP has been installed on a server (see the "Automation" section below), pull down the repo containing the ACE Direct configs and media:

 ```sh